-A trip to Yakima for the Class 2A state girls basketball tournament was on the line and Renton Indians point guard Jordan Armstrong wasn’t about to let it slip away against the Sumner Spartans.With the score tied at 40-40 and the Spartans in possession of the ball with 24 seconds left in regulation, Armstrong stole the ball near mid-court and scored the go-ahead basket giving her team a 42-40 lead with 18.2 seconds left in the game.
+A trip to Yakima for the Class 2A state girls basketball tournament was on the line, and Renton Indians point guard Jordan Armstrong wasn’t about to let it slip away Friday night.

-The Spartans had one more offensive possession but turned the ball over and the Indians walked away with a 42-40 victory on Feb.
-22 at Kent-Meridian High School in Kent.
+The Spartans had one more offensive possession but turned the ball over, and Renton completed its come-from-behind win, 42-40, at Kent-Meridian High School in Kent.

-Renton head coach Tim White was mobbed by a bevy of well-wishers following one of the biggest victories in decades for the girls basketball program.
+Renton head coach Tim White was mobbed by well-wishers following one of the biggest victories in decades for the school’s girls basketball program.

 “This is a great moment,” White said.
 “We came out hard and played our game.
 This is huge for our school.
 We haven’t made the state playoffs since 1987.”

 Sumner head coach Shane Patrick said turnovers cost the West Central District champions the game.

 “We didn’t handle the ball very well this evening, especially in the second half,” he said.
 “I’m kind of speechless right now.
 I thought we were the better team.”

 Yet Patrick said the sting of the loss wouldn’t put a damper on the season.

 “It was a great year,” he said.
 “The kids played hard all season long.”